 3. Check gas prices ahead of time

-Gas can eat up your budget.
+Gas can eat up your budget (which is why a lot more drivers are switching over to electric cars).
 Sometimes you may end up paying more for gas simply by going to a gas station that’s more expensive than another one just down the road.
 So, how can you find the best gas prices in your area?

 Try GasBuddy.com.
 Using this site, you can input your zip code and compare gas prices in your area to find the most affordable option.
 While it may seem like the difference between gas prices is only a few cents, it adds up.